-Delivery of the agreed budget over the next two years presents a significant financial challenge for the Council, having regard to the current spending levels in social care services, which are not sustainable.
+Delivery of the agreed budget over the next two years presents a significant financial challenge for the Council, having regard to the current spending levels in social care services, which are not sustainable beyond 2018/19.
 It is essential that the cost reductions and budget savings now agreed are delivered and delivered within the timescales set within the budget.
-The Council's MTFS to 2022/23 will be kept under review and updated as necessary following the release of future local authority funding information from the Government through the Spending Review in the Autumn 2020.
+The Council's MTFS to 2021/22 will be kept under review and updated as necessary following the release of future local authority funding information from the Government which is expected in Autumn 2019 through the Spending Review, Fair Funding Review and Review of the Business Rates Retention Scheme.

-A proportion of the budget options for 2020/21 and 2021/22 require a significant shift in the way some services are currently delivered.
+A proportion of the budget options proposed for 2019/20 and 2020/21 require a significant shift in the way some services are currently delivered.
 Plans are in place to ensure that delivery of savings is managed and monitored, with regular reports to elected Members on progress against the agreed saving targets.